 Want to hear that content on more than one Sonos component?
-You can group the AirPlay-connected product with any other Sonos product, and it will pick up the same AirPlay content, even if that speaker is older, and doesn’t have AirPlay itself (like a Sonos Play:1).
+You can group the AirPlay-connected product with any other Sonos product (using the Sonos app), and it will pick up the same AirPlay content, even if that speaker is older, and doesn’t have AirPlay itself (like a Sonos Play:1).

 What’s the difference between Sonos and Bluetooth?